 In the case of chronic illness or disability, i.e. asthma, diabetes, syndromes such as ADHD etc. pupils may need to take prescribed drugs or medicines on a regular basis during school hours in order to lead a normal life within a mainstream school setting.
-Only those members of staff already named should administer the medication and a record kept.
-Staff will not under any circumstances administer drugs by injection and parents would be expected to attend to the pupil in school hours in such cases.
+Only qualified First Aiders with adequate training should administer the medication and the process for administration of medication must be followed.